Symbolic Regression for Shared Expressions: Introducing Partial Parameter Sharing: Method

+Prior research \cite{KommendaKronbergerWinklerAffenzellerWagner:2013:1,KronbergerKommendaPrombergerNickel:2018:1} has shown that fewer parameter identification iterations are required if parameter values are cached between generations.
+Thus, in our approach, the individual values within a new parameter node are preserved separately, ensuring that genetic operators treat each scalar as a distinct unit.

+Mutations which may concern terminals should be adapted for the new terminal set.
+We extended standard \enquote{point mutations} to allow nodes to transition between existing and new parameter types.
+Also, we modified parameter perturbations to independently adjust each scalar within non-shared or partially-shared parameters.

-\item Complexity measures: As lower levels of sharing introduce more individual parameters, this should be reflected in the complexity measure directly, or be penalized using an additional complexity measure. (optional)
+Finally, because lower levels of sharing increase the number of individual parameters, this should be either directly reflected in the complexity measure or penalized using an additional objective.
+We define the number of individual parameters as an additional objective in a multiobjective \ac{GP} approach (see \cref{section:application}).

-\item Grammar: Implementations utilizing grammar need to update their grammar to include the new terminal set. (optional)

-\item Saving the individual parameter values: It has been shown that fewer parameter identification iterations are sufficient, if the values of the parameters are saved \cite{KommendaKronbergerWinklerAffenzellerWagner:2013:1,KronbergerKommendaPrombergerNickel:2018:1}. (optional)

-\item IO: Beyond string representation, it is useful to make the individual parameter values accessible in the results, as refitting in non-trivial for non-expert users.
-Further, as the problem is likely multi-modal, reproducing the result may fail. (optional)

-\item Data splitting: Data splitting, \eg, for training and testing data, needs to be adapted to ensure a stratified split for category"=value"=combinations. (optional) \end{itemize}

 Many \ac{SR} implementations allow reusing parts of the expression within itself, often referred to as directed acyclic graphs.
-This may be particularly useful for shared expression, as it enables using a shared parameter in several places, and thus, potentially reduces the total number of individual parameters further.
+This is particularly useful for shared expressions, as it allows a single shared parameter to be referenced in multiple locations, potentially reducing the total count of individual parameters.